-Seeing red raised spots on a child's skin can be frightening, especially when their cause is unknown.
-Often, though, these spots are a case of the hives — a common biological reaction to something like an allergen — and most eventually clear up and go away.
+Seeing red raised spots on your child's skin can be scary, especially if you don't know what caused them.
+Often, though, these spots are a case of the hives — a common skin reaction to something like an allergen (a substance that causes allergies).
+Most will clear up and go away

 If your child has hives, keep him or her as comfortable as possible, then try to figure out what caused them to help prevent them from coming back.

 Hives (or urticaria) are red raised bumps or welts on the skin.
-They can occur anywhere on the body as small individual spots or large interconnected bumps.
+They can appear anywhere on the body and can look like tiny little spots or large interconnected bumps.

 An allergic reaction can cause hives, as can temperature extremes, stress, infections, or illnesses.
 In some cases, hives are accompanied by angioedema, a condition that can cause swelling around the eyes, lips, hands, feet, or throat.
-Very rarely, hives and angioedema are associated with a serious allergic reaction, or anaphylactic shock.
+Very rarely, hives and angioedema are associated with an allergic reaction that involves the whole body or anaphylactic shock.

-Most often, hives are associated with an allergic reaction, which can cause a breakout to occur within minutes.
-Some of the more common allergies include:
+Most often, hives are associated with an allergic reaction, which can cause the skin to break out within minutes.
+Common allergies include:

-Touching something you're allergic to also can cause a case of hives, but sometimes a breakout has nothing to do with allergies.
+Sometimes a breakout of hives has nothing to do with allergies.
 Other causes include:

-Hives due to physical stimuli, such as pressure, cold, or sun exposure, are called physical hives.
+Hives due to physical causes, such as pressure, cold, or sun exposure, are called physical hives.

-Hives' hallmark red raised welts sometimes have a pale center, and can appear in clusters and change shape and location in a matter of hours.
+The hallmark red raised welts of hives sometimes have a pale center, can appear in clusters, and can change shape and location in a matter of hours.
 They can be from a few millimeters wide to as big as a dinner plate, and can itch, sting, or cause a burning sensation.

-If angioedema also is present, there might be puffiness, swelling, or large bumps around the eyes, lips, hands, feet, genitals, or throat.
-In severe cases, swelling in the throat can cause difficulty breathing and lead to a loss of consciousness.
+If a person also has angioedema, there might be puffiness, swelling, or large bumps around the eyes, lips, hands, feet, genitals, or throat.
+In severe cases, swelling in the throat can cause breathing trouble and lead to a loss of consciousness.

-Rarely, hives and angioedema can be associated with anaphylactic shock.
+Rarely, a person with hives and angioedema can also get anaphylactic shock.
 Signs of anaphylactic shock include difficulty breathing, a drop in blood pressure, dizziness, or a loss of consciousness.

 Most of the time, a doctor can diagnose hives just by looking at the skin.
-To determine the cause, you may be asked questions about your child's medical history, recent exposure to potential allergens, and daily stressors.
+To find the cause, you may be asked questions about your child's medical history, recent exposure to allergic triggers, and daily stressors.

 If your child has chronic hives, the doctor may ask you to keep a daily record of activities, such as what your child eats, drinks, and where the hives tend to show up on the body.
-Diagnostic tests — which might include blood tests, allergy tests, and tests to rule out underlying conditions such as thyroid disease or hepatitis — might be done to find the exact cause of the hives.
+Diagnostic tests — such as blood tests, allergy tests, and tests to rule out underlying conditions such as thyroid disease or hepatitis — might be done to find the exact cause of the hives.

 To check for physical hives, a doctor may put ice on your child's skin to see how it reacts to cold or place a sandbag or other heavy object on the thighs to see if the pressure will cause hives to appear.

-In many cases, mild hives won't require any treatment and will go away on their own.
-If a definite trigger is identified, treatment includes making sure your child avoids it.
-If itchiness associated with hives is a problem, the doctor may recommend an antihistamine medication to block the release of histamine in the bloodstream and prevent breakouts.
+In many cases, mild hives won't need treatment and will go away on their own.
+If a definite trigger is found, avoiding it is part of the treatment.
+If the hives feel itchy, the doctor may recommend an antihistamine medicine to block the release of histamine in the bloodstream and prevent breakouts.

-For chronic hives, the doctor may suggest a non-sedating prescription or over-the-counter antihistamine to be taken every day.
-Not everyone responds to the same medications, though, so it's important to work with a doctor to figure out the right medication for your child.
+For chronic hives, the doctor may suggest a non-sedating (non-drowsy) prescription or over-the-counter antihistamine to be taken every day.
+Not everyone responds to the same medications, though, so it's important to work with a doctor to find the right one for your child.

-If a non-sedating antihistamine doesn't work, the doctor may suggest a stronger antihistamine or another medication or a combination of medicines.
-In rare cases, a doctor may prescribe an oral steroid to treat chronic hives.
-Typically this will only be done for a short period (5 days to 2 weeks) as a caution against harmful steroid side effects.
+If a non-drowsy antihistamine doesn't work, the doctor may suggest a stronger antihistamine or another medicine or a combination of medicines.
+In rare cases, a doctor may prescribe a steroid pill or liquid to treat chronic hives.
+Usually this is done for just a short period (5 days to 2 weeks) to prevent harmful steroid side effects.

-Anaphylactic shock and severe attacks of hives or angioedema are rare.
-But when they happen, they require immediate medical care.
+Anaphylactic shock and bad attacks of hives or angioedema are rare.
+But when they happen, they need immediate medical care.

-Kids with serious allergies need to carry an injectable shot of epinephrine to prevent life-threatening allergy attacks.
-If your child is at risk, the doctor will instruct you and your child on how to safely administer an injection in the event of a severe allergic reaction.
+Kids with bad allergies should carry an injectable shot of epinephrine to prevent life-threatening allergy attacks.
+If your child is at risk, the doctor will teach you and your child how to safely give an injection in the event of a severe allergic reaction.

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|